 When Fayissa and his CO-PI Pritha Roy, PhD. received their 4-VA grant, they split up the lesson plans and got to work.
 Says Fayissa, “The materials search included looking at printed laboratory manuals and online open resources.
 When we could not find enough information online for the experiment, we referred to the previous laboratory manual and cited the lab manual as the reference.
 The instructions and background materials found online were rewritten to suit our needs.”

 While the team did find that locating and utilizing materials without copyright infringement concerns was challenging, they worked with library staff to ensure they were taking the correct approach.
 Careful consideration was given to each citing.

 Fayissa is pleased with the results, “This process has led to better background materials and better explanations for experiments.
 In addition, the students have access to these materials without the expensive textbook, which was an important goal of this project.”
 Although CHEM 336 is limited to 16 students per class due to lab restrictions, the textbook cost savings in total approximates an impressive $20,000 annually.

-They are now planning to upload the entire course work into BlackBoard for the fall semester and are considering working with the library staff further to publish the materials through Mason Publishing Group so that students can obtain a hard copy of the materials if they prefer.
+The CHEM336 team plans to upload the entire course work into Blackboard and are considering working with the library staff further to publish the materials through Mason Publishing Group so that students can obtain a hard copy of the materials should they prefer.
 Fayissa and Roy agree that the final product was worth the effort for the improvement curriculum and cost savings for the students.